Tuesday, June 12, 2018

 It was great to have a shower and get changed.

-The key thing I had to do was to make sure I had a bus ticket to Odessa for the next day so I set off for the North Bus station on foot as a mini adventure.
+The key thing I had to do was to make sure I had a bus ticket to Odesa for the next day so I set off for the North Bus station on foot as a mini adventure.
 It was about a 50 minute walk across the city, which bigger than I thought.
 Chişinau has a population of around 686,000, so about the size of Sheffield.
 It was very hot, it felt like it was in the high 30s, so I was relieved when I got there.

 одиннадцать is 11, remember